imransgitt/NearmemoryComputing/README.md

 # NearmemoryComputing
 A Near Memory computing Architecture design with a closely integrated RAM and an ALU to perform simple mathematical operations that can be a very useful application to perform MAC operations in Neural networks computations etc.
+Please head to the master branch for the project.